-No work for this course can be submitted to anyone other than the TA or to the Professor.
-Do not fax, email or leave your work with anyone other than TA or Professor.
+No work for this course can be submitted to anyone other than the Professor.
+Do not fax, email or leave your work with anyone other than me.
 All work is due on its due date and at the start of the class.
-Late work will be accepted with a penalty of 2% per day late up to a maximum of 20% at which point the work is too late to be accepted without proper documentation from a physician or college registrar.